citizenfx/natives/CAM/HardAttachCamToPedBone.md

 void HARD_ATTACH_CAM_TO_PED_BONE(Cam cam, Ped ped, int boneIndex, float xRot, float yRot, float zRot, float xOffset, float yOffset, float zOffset, BOOL isRelative);
 ```

+Attaches a camera to a specific bone of a Ped, including full matrix transformations for both rotation and position offsets.
 This native works with peds only.

 ```